ess-dmsc/forwarder/README.md

 The schema takes two parameters: the type of configuration change (UpdateType) and the corresponding streams.

-A stream contains of the name of the PV to be forwarded, the EPICS protocol for reading the PV, the Kafka topic to write to and the FlatBuffers schema to encode the PV value with.
+A stream contains the name of the PV to be forwarded, the EPICS protocol for reading the PV, the Kafka topic to write to and the FlatBuffers schema to encode the PV value with.

 There are three choices for the UpdateType of the configuration message: